-When they are ground, coffee beans lose their precious, flavorful oils to the process of evaporation.
-It doesn’t take one hour for a vibrant coffee to become a dull one.
+When they are ground, the beans lose their precious, flavorful oils to the process of evaporation.
+It doesn’t take one hour for a vibrant joe to become a dull one.
 The solution?
-A coffee grinder.
-Even better: a built-in coffee grinder.
+A grinder.
+Even better: one that is built-in.

-To keep things simple, some coffee maker developers build coffee grinders into their devices.
-To keep you from having to add lots of steps to your coffee routine, they make it so that the only change you have to make in your coffee routine is buying whole bean coffee, rather than pre-ground.
-Some of these machines even allow you to store your whole coffee beans in a hopper above the grinder, meaning you can eliminate the step of adding coffee to your coffee maker for weeks at a time.
+To keep things simple, some manufacturers build grinders into their devices.
+To keep you from having to add lots of steps to your routine, they make it so that the only change you have to make in your routine is buying whole beans, rather than pre-ground.
+Some of these machines even allow you to store your whole beans in a hopper above the grinder, meaning you can eliminate the step of adding beans to your machine for weeks at a time.

 We’re major fans of convenience, but the greatest benefit is the flavor.
-You’ll be amazed at the life your coffee beans have in them when you program the coffee maker to grind them up just minutes before the brewing begins.
+You’ll be amazed at the life your beans have in them when you grind them up just minutes before the brewing begins.
 Once you taste the fresh, vivid flavors, you’ll never look back.

 Everyone needs some caffeine in the morning; heavy machinery shouldn’t be operated without it.
 That’s why Black and Decker moved beyond the toolbox and built a large, programmable coffee maker for home use.
 From the engineers who make complex tasks simple comes the tool that will empower you to accomplish your greatest feat of the day: getting out of bed.

-The most significant feature of the 12-Cup Mill and Brew Coffeemaker is the built-in coffee grinder.
-The significance of grinding your coffee beans immediately before brewing is well understated.
+The most significant feature of the 12-Cup Mill and Brew is the built-in grinder.
+The significance of grinding your beans immediately before brewing is well understated.
 You will notice a dramatic difference in quality and flavor with this small adjustment in your brewing routine.

-Unfortunately, this coffee grinder is a blade style grinder, which does not produce uniform and consistent ground coffee.
-Burr grinders are ideal for creating consistent coffee grounds.
+Unfortunately, this grinder is a blade style grinder, which does not produce uniform and consistent grounds.
+Burr grinders are ideal for creating consistent grounds.
 Either way, freshly ground always trumps pre-ground.

-The programmable “Brew Strength” enables you as the coffee drinker to make some key adjustments in the brewing process, giving you wiggle room to brew the perfect cup of coffee according to your preferences.
+The programmable “Brew Strength” enables you to make some key adjustments in the brewing process, giving you wiggle room to brew the perfect cup according to your preferences.
 If your coffee comes out too weak or strong, you’re only a click away from finding balance.

-It should go without saying: the coffee maker also includes the ability to auto-brew so you don’t have to get out of bed to an empty carafe.
+It should go without saying: it also includes the ability to auto-brew so you don’t have to get out of bed to an empty carafe.

-The Mill and Brew comes with a reusable, metal filter attached to the coffee grinder.
-This environmentally healthy contraption reduces coffee filter waste and promotes a full, balanced flavor.
+The Mill and Brew comes with a reusable, metal filter attached to the grinder.
+This environmentally healthy contraption reduces filter waste and promotes a full, balanced flavor.